- Created on the 31 October, 2017.

 Angiotensinogen (AGT) is a protein that is constitutively released into the blood where it can be cleaved in order to generate angiotensin.
 It belongs to the serpin family of proteins and is an a-2-globulin that is produced by the liver.
 It has an important role in the regulation of blood pressure and fluid balance (known as the renin-angiotensin system).
 Researcher have found angiotensinogen to be associated with predisposition to hypertension, heterogeneous disorders, pre-eclampsia, neonatal or foetal mortality and morbidity.
 The concentration of angiotensinogen in the plasma can be increased by elevating the levels of corticosteroid, angiontensin II, thyroid hormone and estrogen levels that are present in plasma.

-The minimum sensitivity detection limit of angiotensinogen (total) using this mouse total angiotensinogen ELISA kit was approximately 0.03 ng/ml.
-The dynamic assay range for this kit is 0.16 – 10.0 ng/ml.
+The minimum sensitivity detection limit of total AGT using this mouse angiotensinogen total ELISA kit was approximately 0.03 ng/ml.
+The dynamic range for this assay is 0.16 – 10.0 ng/ml.

 - Increased cardiac angiotensin II receptors in angiotensinogen-deficient mice.
 Hypertension.
 (1998) 31 (1): 45-9.
 Sumida Y., et al.